“Average” seems to be a dirty word in the fitness world.

 How much time can you realistically devote?

 Not just today or for a few weeks, but over months, and years?
 The long run is what counts.
 It’s actually pretty easy to be gung ho for a few weeks.
-Just check out the gyms after New Year’s.
-Where are the people in March?
+Just check out all the gyms after New Year’s.
+Where are those people in March?

 It’s much more difficult to be consistent.